flytbase/flytdocs/source/docs/FlytOS/OnboardAPIs.rst

 **Position Setpoint**
 ^^^^^^^^^^^^^^^^^^^^^

 This API sends position setpoint command to the autopilot.
 Additionally, you can send yaw setpoint (*yaw_valid flag must be set true*) to the vehicle as well.
-Some abstract features have been added, such as tolerance/acceptance-radius, synchronous/asynchronous mode, sending setpoints relative to current position (*relative flag must be set true*).
+Some abstract features have been added, such as tolerance/acceptance-radius, synchronous/asynchronous mode, sending setpoints relative to current position (*relative flag must be set true*), sending setpoints relative to current body frame (*body_frame flag must be set true*).

+.. note:: You can either set ``body_frame`` or ``relative`` flag.
+If both are set, ``body_frame`` takes precedence.

 .. tip:: Asynchronous mode - The API call would return as soon as the command has been sent to the autopilot, irrespective of whether the vehicle has reached the given setpoint or not.